medialab/artoo/scrape.md

 ---

 <h2 id="scrape">artoo.scrape</h2>
-`artoo.scrape` is the heart of **artoo**'s scraping techniques.
+`artoo.scrape` is the heart of the library scraping techniques.
 It takes a selector as its root iterator and then takes the data model you intent to extract at each step of the iteration.

 ```js
 // Basic signature